Iterated line graphs with only negative eigenvalues $-2$, their complements and energy: Spectra and Energy of iterated line graphs with the property

-\begin{proposition} If $r = 3$ and $n\ge 6$, $n\ne 7$ or $r=4$ and $n\ne 5$ or $r\ge 5$, then the graphs $\mathcal{L}^k\big(T_r(n)\big)$ satisfy the property $\rho$ for $k\ge 1$. \end{proposition}
+\begin{proposition} If $r = 3$ and $n\ge 6$; $n\ne 7$ or $r=4$ and $n\ne 5$ or $r\ge 5$, then the graphs $\mathcal{L}^k\big(T_r(n)\big)$ satisfy the property $\rho$ for $k\ge 1$. \end{proposition}

-\begin{proof} The condition on $r$, $n$ in the hypothesis and the above inequality ensure that $q_{min}\big(T_r(n)\big)$ is at least $2$.
-Thus, $\mathcal{L}\big(T_r(n)\big)$ satisfies the property $\rho$ by using the relation~\eqref{line_eig_snles_eqn}.
-It is easy to observe that the minimum degree of $T_r(n)$ is at least $3$.
-Hence by Corollary \ref{Cor_Iter_line-2} all the iterated line graphs $\mathcal{L}^k(G)$ satisfy the property $\rho$ for $k\ge 1$. \end{proof}
+\begin{proof} The condition on $r$ and $n$ in the hypothesis together with the above inequality guarantees that $q_{\text{min}}(T_r(n))$ is at least $2$.
+As a result, $\mathcal{L}(T_r(n))$ satisfies the property $\rho$ by applying the relation \eqref{line_eig_snles_eqn}.
+Moreover, it is evident that the minimum degree of $T_r(n)$ is at least $3$.
+Consequently, by Corollary \ref{Cor_Iter_line-2} all iterated line graphs $\mathcal{L}^k(G)$ satisfy the property $\rho$ for $k \geq 1$.